metabrainz/listenbrainz-server/docs/users/listenbrainz-dumps.rst

 .. warning::

-Listens deleted since the last full or incremental dump are not reflected in subsequent listen dumps.
-If this is an issue for you.
-Always update to the latest full dump as soon as a new one is available.
+Deleted listens present a tricky problem in this setup, since they are not included in the incremental dumps.
+To get a fully accurate list of listens, with deleted listens removed, you'll need to re-import a full dump.